 A precedent-based adjustment (PBA) is applied to variables B, E and F when there are court cases or reported administrative action in a contracting state relating to CTC compliance, whether positively or negatively.
-The PBA decreases the weight (coefficient) of variables E and F each by either 0.3, 0.5, or 0.7 and, concurrently, increases the weight (coefficient) of variable B by either 0.6, 1, or 1.4 (each, an PBA weight).
+The PBA decreases the weight (co-efficient) of variables E and F each by either 0.3, 0.5, or 0.7 and, concurrently, increases the weight (co-efficient) of variable B by either 0.6, 1, or 1.4 (each, an PBA weight).
 The PBA weights reflect the fact that the predictive value of judicial and administrative action are along a continuum, from low to high, depending on the legal rules and traditions of a contracting state and the nature and number of the decisions or actions, as more specifically noted below.

 While variable B is a measure of whether existing judicial decisions and administrative action in a contracting state is compliant with CTC requirements and the degree of such compliance, the PBA weights are a measure of such decision or action's predictive value.
-Recognizing that there are significant differences between legal systems on the treatment and authority of judicial decisions, questionnaire respondents were asked to consider the authority and weight given to prior judicial decisions or administrative actions, including actions by the CAA as well as insolvency proceedings, in a contracting state, including the requirements for, or practice of, whether or not such decisions or actions constitute binding or persuasive precedent.
+Recognizing that there are significant differences between legal systems on the treatment and authority of judicial decisions, questionnaire respondents consider the authority and weight given to prior judicial decisions or administrative actions in a contracting state.
+Such analysis includes whether there are requirements for, or any practice of, such decisions or actions constituting binding or persuasive precedent.

-As the compliance index is forward-looking in addition to providing an accurate summary of CTC in the applicable contracting state historically, a central focus of the PBA weight consideration is on the question of how much predictive value the existing court cases and administrative practice has for determining the outcome of similar cases in the future.
+As the compliance index is forward-looking in addition to assessing CTC in the applicable contracting state historically, the PBA weight consideration is based on how much predictive value the existing court cases and administrative practice has for determining the outcome of similar cases in the future.
 Factors that may affect the predictive value include (i) the doctrinal relevance of precedents in the legal system, (ii) the level of the courts rendering such precedents, (iii) whether any such cases, orders or administrative actions were reasoned, (iv) whether courts and/or administrative authorities reference prior cases and/or practice in reaching conclusions in a current case even if such prior cases and/or practice is not binding on them, and (v) the number of judicial or administrative actions.

-An PBA weight of (i) 0.7/1.4 (level III) has been assigned in cases where the variable B precedents have a high predictive value; (ii) 0.5/1 (level II) has been assigned in cases where the variable B precedents have a medium predictive value; and (iii) 0.3/0.6 (level I) has been assigned in cases where the variable B precedents have a low predictive value.
+An PBA weight of (i) 0.7/1.4 (level III) has been assigned in cases where the variable B precedents have a high predictive value; (ii) 0.5/1 (level II) has been assigned in cases where the variable B precedents have a medium predictive value; and (iii) 0.3/0.6 (level

+${\bf I})$ has been assigned in cases where the variable B precedents have a low predictive value.